Norah429/lab8/README.md

-#Lab8 Assignment
+# KNN Lab

 ## Overview

-This project uses the K-Nearest Neighbors (KNN) algorithm to classify data.
+This project applies K-Nearest Neighbors (KNN) to classify data.

----

-## Steps
+## What I did

-* Load the dataset
+- Loaded and explored the dataset
-* Remove unnecessary column (Unnamed: 0)
+- Cleaned the data
-* Split data into training and testing
+- Split into training and testing
-* Apply scaling
+- Applied scaling
-* Train KNN model
+- Trained KNN model
-* Evaluate results
+- Tested different K values

+## Result
-* Choose the best K value
+The best K value was selected based on lowest error rate.

----

-## Tools

-* pandas
-* numpy
-* matplotlib
-* scikit-learn